Use interactive widgets

 Adding widget code to your Jupyter notebook

 To add an interactive widget to your notebook, first add a code cell.
 Press Alt + Shift + A (Windows) or ⌥ ⇧ A (macOS) to insert a new cell above the currently selected cell, or Alt + Shift + B (Windows) or ⌥ ⇧ B (macOS) to create a new cell below the selected cell.
-See Edit Jupyter notebook files for more details.
+See Create and edit Jupyter notebooks for more details.

 When editing code of an interactive widget, use code completion to facilitate adding constructs and quick fixes to add missing import statements.